MikeSchulze/gdUnit4NetExamples/Examples/Advanced/README.md

 - Apply learned concepts to your own projects
 - Combine .runsettings configuration with analyzer validation
-- Contribute your own advanced examples
+- Integrate scene, input, signal, and exception testing patterns
 - Explore integration with external testing tools
 - Share your testing strategies with the community

 ## Contributing Advanced Examples

 Have an advanced testing scenario not covered here?
 We welcome contributions!
-Consider adding examples for:

-- Custom test adapters
-- Integration with external tools
-- Advanced CI/CD configurations
-- Performance profiling techniques
-- Custom analyzer rules